selfup/smache/README.md

 ## Caching solutions already exist?

-Oh right, memcache and redis are big players in the game.
+Memcache and redis are big players in the game.

 These take a different approach.
 They use connection pools and have a limit of how many clients can be connected.

+They are also very fast!

 You also run into the idea of a Master/Slave replica concept.
 Your clusters are really just all the same data, which means RAM and more RAM.

+However these are more long term cache solutions.
+Smache is not that!

 Think of this as a RESTful MongoDB without schemas and a flat single table that does not persist.